lingtalfi/nullos-admin/doc/documentation-map.md

     - core concepts
         - local vs distant website
         - Routing
-            + create a page
+            - create a page
         - Layout
             // A helper to display a page
-            - Nullos Layout
-                - add
-                - create layout elements
+            - nullos layout
         - Privilege
-            // A framework to grant permissions to a nullos account
+            - the Privilege profile
-            - configuring the profiles
+            - configuring the Privilege profiles
             - list of all privileges
         - Logger
             // When something was not supposed to happen
-            - list of all log calls
         - Bridge
             // A communication model for nullos core and its modules
+        - Spirit

 - Wish list